 Yes.
 You must complete the Application for a Supplement for Handicapped Children form and return it to us.
 Be sure to provide all the documents requested.
 Part of the form must be completed by the health care professional (physician, physical therapist, psychologist, or other professional) who assessed or has treated the child and is most familiar with the child's condition.

 If you would like to receive payments every month, you must apply to Retraite Québec.
 In that case, payments will be made on the 1st working day of each month.

-The supplement can be paid retroactively for a maximum of 11 months prior to the date on which we received an application, provided the child met all eligibility requirements
+The supplement can be paid retroactively for a period of 11 months prior to the date on which we received an application, provided the child met all eligibility requirements

 during that period.

 Payment of the supplement ends when your child turns 18 or before if the child's condition improves or he or she no longer meets the eligibility requirements.

 To verify whether your child's condition has improved and determine whether you are still entitled to the supplement for him or her, we may, in some cases, require a reassessment.
 The frequency depends on the child's handicap and situation.